 Step 3 Formal Screening Determination

-Figure 5-1 below is an extract from OPR First Practice note PN02 which illustrates the “Step-by-step Approach” to EIA Screening.
+Extract included from OPR First Practice note PN02 which illustrates the “Step-by-step Approach” to EIA Screening.

 Figure 5-1: Step-by-Step Approach to EIA Screening (OPR Practice Note PN02)

+STEP 1 – Understanding the proposal

+Is the proposed development a project as per the EIA Directive?
+If NO it is not subject of EIA Directive and NO Screening required and NO EIA Required;

+Is the Project listed in Schedule 5 Part 1 or does it meet or exceed the thresholds in Part 2, of the Planning Regulations?
+If YES, NO screening Required and EIA is mandatory;

+Is the project ‘sub-threshold?
+If YES Proceed to STEP 2, Preliminary Examination is required;

+Has Schedule 7A information been provided with the proposal?
+If YES Proceed to STEP 3, Screening Determination is required.

-2Preliminary Examination and Conclusion
+STEP 2 – Preliminary Examination and Conclusion

 Preliminary examination of at least, the nature, size or location of the development;